opensafely/documentation/docs/study-def-variables.md

 ## ICNARC
 !!! warning
+    ICNARC data can only be used in collaboration with ICNARC researchers who must be involved in working on the study and writing it up.
+    Please contact your co-pilot, or <team@opensafely.org> if you have any questions.

+!!! warning
     Data from ICNARC were last imported on 21-Jan-2021, with no further imports currently planned.
 Alternative data on ICU admission can be gleaned from SUS (i.e. returning=days_in_critical_care).

 These variables are derived from the Intensive Care National Audit and Research Centre Case-Mix Programme (ICNARC-CMP), which collects information on ICU admissions across England.